Monrovia–Glendora Line: Route

-From the 6th and Main Terminal in Downtown Los Angeles, the Monrovia–Glendora Line ran on the Upland–San Bernardino Line to "Valley Junction" (near Marengo Street, west of Sota Street) where the San Bernardino Line continued east.
+From the 6th and Main Terminal in Downtown Los Angeles, the Monrovia–Glendora Line ran on the Upland–San Bernardino Line to "Valley Junction" (near Marengo Street, west of Soto Street) where the San Bernardino Line continued east.
 From there, the dual tracks continued on private way, in a northeasterly direction, paralleling Soto Street on the west, crossing over Valley Boulevard and the Southern Pacific Railroad Mainline on a steel bridge and continuing northerly to reach Indian Village (in the vicinity of Soto Street and Multnomah Street).
 Here, a four track system began.
-A mile or so further north, the four tracks crossed over Mission Road on a concrete viaduct, and then continued northwesterly on private way between the dual roadways of Huntington Drive.
+A mile or so further north, the four tracks crossed over Mission Road on a concrete and steel viaduct, and then continued northwesterly on private way between the dual roadways of Huntington Drive.

 At Sierra Vista (Main Street and Huntington Drive) the Alhambra–San Gabriel Line branched easterly from the four track section and proceeded on Main Street, while the Monrovia–Glendora Line continued north and then east still between dual roadways on Huntington Drive, to Oneonta Park (Huntington Drive and Fair Oaks Avenue).
 Here, the Pasadena Short Line turned north on Fair Oaks Avenue.
-The line then continued on a four track system as far as "El Molino" (El Molino Street) where the system returned to dual trackage.
+The line then continued on a four track system, crossing the Southern Pacific's Pasadena Branch at Marengo Avenue, as far as "El Molino" (Granada Avenue) where the system returned to dual trackage.
 It continued northeasterly still between the dual roadways of Huntington Drive, passed Oak Knoll Avenue, (where the Oak Knoll Line proceeded north into Pasadena), and in a mile or so passed what is now known as Sierra Madre Boulevard (where the local Sierra Madre Line turned north) in San Marino.